logzio/logzio-helm/charts/fluentd/README.md

 # Logzio-fluentd

-[Helm](https://helm.sh/) is a tool for managing packages of pre-configured Kubernetes resources using Charts.
-Logzio-fluentd allows you to ship logs from your Kubernetes cluster to Logz.io, using Fluentd.
+[Helm](https://helm.sh/) is a package management tool that uses Charts to deploy pre-configured sets of Kubernetes resources.
+The Logzio-fluentd chart enables you to transmit logs from your Kubernetes cluster to Logz.io via Fluentd.
+Fluentd's flexibility and availability of plugins allow for easy distribution of logs to various third-party services, including Logz.io.
-Fluentd is flexible enough and has the proper plugins to distribute logs to different third parties such as Logz.io.

 The chart defaults to configuration for Conatinerd CRI.
 If your cluster uses Docker as CRI, please refer to `daemonset.containerdRuntime` in the [configuration table](https://github.com/logzio/logzio-helm/tree/master/charts/fluentd#configuration).

 **Note**: This chart is for shipping logs only.
-For a chart that ships all telemetry (logs, metrics, traces, spm) - use our [Logzio Monitoring chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).
+For a chart that ships all telemetry data, including logs, metrics, traces, and SPM, use our [Logzio Monitoring chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).

 ### Deploying the Chart: